Eduployment: are universities becoming obsolete?

 Obama started TechHire as a multi-sector initiative with one goal: helping people land these jobs.
 How?
 By training students with traditional methods such as college courses.
 The real change was in the non-traditional course, like boot camps.
 Students didn’t need to fall into debt for higher education.
-They could just invest into dedicated (and shorter) programs like coding classes and system analysis.
+They could just invest in dedicated (and shorter) programs like coding classes and system analysis.

 In 2017, the baking company created a developer academy for recent graduates.
 The program lasted six months and it included classes on learning skills and business processes.
 The engineers of the company taught recent graduates how to function in a real-world bank.
 They had to understand the culture as well as the job.

 This way, they will be successful.
 Their university degree often didn’t teach them how to behave in a bank or how to live by its values.

 More and more companies give their young hires boot camps and training programs before putting them to work.
 These businesses aim at modeling employees for the role, degree aside.

 As the Wall Street Journal reports, “[employers] say it allows them to recruit from a broader group of potential hires by dropping lengthy experience requirements in favor of sharpening young talent in-house.”